 The Styles of Tango

-Dancers who are movement-oriented tend to prioritize intricate footwork and impression.
-Such dancers, of whom many also are milongueros, developed the Villa Urquiza style of tango, also known as the salon style.
-It is danced in a loose embrace with an upright posture to facilitate stylish steps and fancy movements.
-This style is often seen in neighborhood clubs, such as Club Sin Rumbo in the neighborhood of Villa Urquiza, where the dance floors are open, hence the term estilo del barrio, or neighborhood style.
+On the other hand, dancers who are movement-oriented tend to prioritize intricate footwork.
+Such dancers, of whom many also are milongueros, developed the Villa Urquiza style of tango, also known as the salon style, which is danced in a loose embrace with an upright posture to facilitate fancy movements.
+Movement-oriented dancers like to dance at neighborhood clubs, such as Club Sin Rumbo in the neighborhood of Villa Urquiza, where the dance floors are open, hence the term estilo del barrio, or neighborhood style.
 The Villa Urquiza style features footwork and impression.
-(See Three Theories on Leading.)

 The renaissance was led by a group of stage performers who brought their show, Tango Argentino, to Paris and New York City in 1983 and 1984, where they ignited an enthusiasm for learning their style of tango.
 Seizing the business opportunity, these professional dancers began to teach tango fantasia to Europeans and Americans, thus spawned the tango Nuevo movement catered to the tastes of foreigners.
 Because tango Nuevo incorporated many non-tango elements such as exotic music and eccentric steps, it ceases to be tango as it was created for.
 For this reason, tango Nuevo is despised by the milongueros, who called it "tango para exportar" or tango for export.
-(See Why People Dance Tango.)
+(See Three Theories on Leading.)

 July 10, 2012